 A Conversation with Maria Willison

-Born in St. Louis, Missouri, Maria Willison moved to Bristol, Tennessee when she was six years old, upon her father’s taking a position at King University.
-Her interest in art began in high school, where she pursued painting and drawing, though she didn’t learn much about technique in her classes.
+Born in St. Louis, Missouri, Maria Willison moved to Bristol, Tennessee at 6 years old, upon her father’s taking a position at King University.
+Her interest in art began in high school.
+She pursued painting and drawing, though she didn’t learn much about technique.
 “It was all about expressing yourself, without much mention of how to do it,” she says.
 After graduation she enrolled in Covenant College, graduating with a BA.
 Currently she works as a studio assistant to Cessna Decosimo and has taught at the Townsend Atelier.
-She has had work in several shows, most recently at the 2014 Four Bridges Festival in Chattanooga, where she received a grant as an emerging artist.
-In October 2014, her sculpture was featured in a joint show at The Northshore Gallery of Contemporary Art, “Figuratively Speaking”, which also included the paintings of James Tucker.
+She has had her sculptures in several shows, most recently at the 2014 Four Bridges Festival in Chattanooga, where she received a grant as an emerging artist.
+In October 2014, her sculpture was featured in a joint show, “Figuratively Speaking,” at The Northshore Gallery, which also included the paintings of James Tucker.

 Maria Willison photo